spatie/simple-excel/README.md

 If you would like to retrieve the header row as an array, you can use the `getHeaders()` method.

+If you have used `setHeaders()` to set custom headers, these will be returned instead of the actual headers in the file.
+To get the original headers from the file, use `getOriginalHeaders()`.

 ```php
 $headers = SimpleExcelReader::create($pathToCsv)->getHeaders();